datadryad/dryad-app/documentation/shibboleth/README.md

 Technical details
 =================

+Shibboleth authentication consists of two major pieces:
+- Identity Provider (IDP) -- the service where a user logs in, typically at a university
+- Service Provider (SP) -- the service that uses the login information, like Dryad

-Rack "hack" for omniauth and ORCID login
+Rack "hack" for Omniauth and ORCID login
 ----------------------------------------

 See the file config/initializers/omniauth.rb .
 It has to be tricked into